rich13/rendertest/README.md

 5. Click "Create Database"
 6. Once created, note the connection details (host, port, database name, username, password)

-### Web Service Setup
+### Web Service Setup with Docker

 1. From the Render.com Dashboard, click on "New +"
 2. Select "Web Service"
 3. Connect your repository or upload your code
 4. Configure your web service:
    - Name: php-postgres-crud-test
-   - Runtime: PHP
+   - Environment: Docker
-   - Build Command: Leave empty
-   - Start Command: `php -S 0.0.0.0:$PORT -t .`
+   - The Dockerfile is already included in the repository
 5. The environment variables will be automatically set if you use the Blueprint feature with the included `render.yaml` file
 6. Click "Create Web Service"